 “I don’t think my voice is good enough.”

 At the age you will be applying, you will not be expected to be technically perfect or an experienced solo singer.
-Stephen Layton is looking for potential and is passionate about developing and nurturing this talent over your time in the Choir, with the support of our excellent singing teachers.
-He is impressed as much by responsive musicians who are clearly excited by the sort of music the Choir performs, and who want to perform it at the very highest level, as by the quality of their voices on application.
+We are looking for potential and is passionate about developing and nurturing this talent over your time in the Choir, with the support of our excellent singing teachers.
+We are impressed as much by responsive musicians who are clearly excited by the sort of music the Choir performs, and who want to perform it at the very highest level, as by the quality of their voices on application.

 “I don’t think my sight-reading is good enough.”